Your financial obligations don’t stop when you die.

 Do You Need Both Life Insurance and AD&D?

-An accidental death and dismemberment policy is useful in addition to a regular term or whole life insurance policy if you want a larger payout, but might not be necessary at all.
+Accidental death policies are useful in addition to a regular term or whole life insurance policy if you want a larger payout, but might not be necessary at all.

 “I would generally only support an AD&D rider if the client was engaged in a more high-risk occupation or hobby that may justify the narrow scope of this coverage,” says Daniel J. Adams, founder and president at CEG Life Insurance Services.

-What any type of insurance policy covers depends on the insurer you buy from, but in general, you’ll find:
+What any type of insurance policy covers depends on the insurer you buy from, which could be your bank or credit union or a stand-alone insurance company.
+But in general, you’ll find:

 - Life insurance alone generally covers death by natural causes, illness, disease (including heart attack or cancer), drug overdose, accident, or murder.
 After a waiting period, it usually also covers suicide, but it does not cover non-fatal injuries.